Company formation in brief

 • TR121A Non–Individual Registration Form (to be signed by a Registered Agent)

-It is very important to note that a Belizean IBC, which renewal is due in 2020, will not be able to obtain now a Certificate of Good Standing until the IBC obtains its TIN in Belize.
+It is very important to note that a Belizean IBC will not be able to obtain a Certificate of Good Standing until the IBC obtains its TIN in Belize.

-Please also note that the new laws and regulations in Belize require now that each entity shall submit a report within nine months from the end of a fiscal year.
-Belizean Entities engaged in Relevant Activities (except holding companies) are to file Form B. Holding companies are to file Form C. Companies, which are not engaged in relevant activities, are to file Form D.
+Please also note that the new laws and regulations in Belize require now that each offshore entity shall submit a report within nine months from the end of a fiscal year.
+Belizean offshore companies engaged in Relevant Activities (except holding companies) are to file Form B. Holding companies are to file Form C. Companies, which are not engaged in relevant activities, are to file Form D.

 Please note that information provided in the Forms B, C and D will be exchanged with authorities of jurisdictions of the entities’ beneficial owners.